oauth-wg/oauth-cross-device-security/main.md

 In addition to the security considerations section in the standard, it is recommended that one or more of the mitigations outlined in this document be considered, especially mitigations that can help establish proximity or prevent attackers from obtaining QR or user codes.

 #### When to use
 Only use this protocol if other cross-device protocols are not viable due to device or system constraints.
 Avoid using if the protected resources are sensitive, high value or business critical.
 Always deploy additional mitigations like proximity or only allow with pre-registered devices.
+Do not use for same-device scenarios (e.g. if the initiating device and authorization device is the same device).

 ### OpenID Foundation Client Initiated Back-Channel Authentication (CIBA):
 #### Description